aestimo/padrino-student-manager/Readme.md

                     certified, how they do exams...they can even check their results, payment status e.t.c
     b.
 Trainers == How they teach i.e. they can check their lesson allocations, how much they've earned for teaching track the exams they've set, check their track records in terms of student results e.t.c.
     c.
-Payments == The app will help the primary user track they payments coming in i.e. those made by students and the payments going out i.e. those made to trainers.
+Payments == The app will help the primary user track the payments coming in i.e. those made by students and the payments going out i.e. those made to trainers.
 It will be able to print receipts and even enable students to pay in installements.